trueos/pcbsd/src-qt5/docs/controlpanel.rst

 To view or manually configure all of your network interfaces click :menuselection:`Control Panel --> Network Configuration` or type
 :command:`pc-su pc-netmanager`.
 If a new device has been inserted (e.g. a USB wireless interface), a pop-up message will open when you start Network Configuration, indicate the name of the new device, and ask if you would like to enable it.
-Click "Yes" and the new device will be displayed with the list of network interfaces that PC-BSD® recognizes.
+Click "Yes" and the new device will be displayed with the list of network interfaces that TrueOS® recognizes.
 In the example seen in
 :numref:`Figure %s: Network Configuration Utility <network2a>`, the system has one Intel Ethernet interface that uses the *em* driver and an Intel wireless interface that uses the
 *wlan* driver.